Pricing Policies for Selling Indivisible Storable Goods to Strategic Consumers: The Model

 The retailer selects the prices $\{p_1\hdots,p_T\}$ in order to maximise the resulting profits $\sum_{t=1}^{T} p_t\cdot q_t$.
 As stated, for the preannounced price mechanism the prices are chosen in advance and for the contingent pricing mechanism the prices are chosen sequentially.
 In analyzing these two mechanisms we make the following standard assumptions.
-First we assume the buyer's utility function $U(x,t)$ is non-decreasing in $x$.
-Second, we assume the marginal utility function is non-increasing in $x$.
-Specifically, let $V(x,t) = U(x,t)-U(x-1,t)$ represent the marginal utility of consuming $x$ units of the good at period $t$.
+First we assume the buyer's valuation function $U(x,t)$ is non-decreasing in $x$.
+Second, we assume the marginal valuation function is non-increasing in $x$.
+Specifically, let $V(x,t) = U(x,t)-U(x-1,t)$ represent the marginal value obtained by consuming $x$ units of the good at period $t$.
 Then we have that $V(x,t)$ is non-increasing in $x$.
 We also assume that there exists $H \in \mathbb{N}$ such that $V(H,t)=0$ for all $t \in T$.
 No other restrictions are imposed on the consumer utilities.
 For notational purposes, we set $V(0,t)=L$ for all $t\in[T]$ where $L$ is a huge number.